The Home of Classic Rock Images

 The noughties turned into the teenies and the proliferation of on-line music information delivery via mobile phones, Ipads and Tablets and indeed the web itself, dramatically cut the circulations of print media across the world.
 At the same time Publishers income from advertisers dried up as they tried to figure out how to market their products more efficiently in this new age.
 Their viability as businesses were under severe threat.
 Many magazines folded.

 Publishers everywhere cut their budgets for content because of falling advertising, sales, and the cheap deals they were cutting, helped by a Music Industry that took an ever more DIY approach.
 Artist and Band Managements could control almost everything and for example only sign up to a Major Label for the bits they did better.
 For a Photographer that meant a photo shoot was only for the initial assignee.
 Rights grab contracts became the norm as every Photographer, Pro or otherwise, experienced the cold sharp Heavy Breathing Of Lawyers down his neck.
 Images were given to the Publisher by the owner of the rights, not the Photographer who became just a machine.

 Now, the heydays are over for everyone.
-We are all in the worst recession ever in this business.
+2008 saw the slump to the worst recession ever in this business.
 The Profession of Music Photographer does not look so hot anymore, yet so many people still aspire to make a living from selling photography.
 Most Photographers are hired sporadically to churn out the images needed by the Content Owners.
 They are a huge body of part time workers - here today, gone tomorrow.
 Others seek niche markets in specialist work and there is a lot of brilliant photography out there thanks to the continuing emergence of talent, and the advances in post production techniques.